-Spring hangers that allow movement of axle from proper position.
-See Figure 2.2.

-Cracked or broken spring hangers.

-Missing or broken leaves in any leaf spring.
-If one-fourth or more are missing, it will put the vehicle "out of service", but any defect could be dangerous.
-See Figure 2.3.

-Broken leaves in a multi-leaf spring or leaves that have shifted so they might hit a tire or other part.

-Leaking shock absorbers.

-Torque rod or arm, u-bolts, spring hangers, or other axle positioning parts that are cracked, damaged, or missing.
+- Spring hangers that allow movement of axle from proper position.
+See Figure 2.2. - Cracked or broken spring hangers. - Missing or broken leaves in any leaf spring.
+(Your vehicle may be placed out-of-service if 1⁄4 or more of the leaves in any spring assembly are broken or if any leaf is missing or separated.)
+See Figure 2.3. - Broken leaves in a multi-leaf spring or leaves that have shifted so they might hit a tire or other part. - · Leaking shock absorbers. - Torque rod or arm, u-bolts, spring hangers, or other axle positioning parts that are cracked, damaged, or missing.

-Air suspension systems that are damaged and/or leaking.
-See Figure 2.4.

-Any loose, cracked, broken, or missing frame members.
+- Air suspension systems that are damaged and/or leaking.
+See Figure 2.4. - Any loose, cracked, broken, or missing frame members.